 - You should have the necessary motivation by now, to really want to achieve the goal.
 Ensure this motivation is applied to every action.

 A simple mind tool, also known as the Eisenhower Matrix, for quick decision making This tools is a simple 2×2 matrix ideally suited to daily decision making of unplanned tasks.
 Tasks that just popup, or are part of a flood of things than need to be done.
-“What is important is seldom urgent, and what is urgent is seldom important.”
-Dwight D. Eisenhower The premise is simple – a
+“What is important is seldom urgent, and what is urgent is